menu Home chevron_right

 9. Mountain View Cemetery – Oakland

 Designed by the famous landscape architect Frederick Law Olmsted, Mountain View Cemetery in Oakland is the final resting place of many notable Californians.
-Its beautiful, sprawling grounds might seem peaceful by day, but by night, the cemetery takes on a much spookier vibe.
-Some visitors have reported seeing ghostly figures among the tombstones, hearing whispers, and feeling cold drafts even when the air is still.
+Its beautiful grounds might seem peaceful by day, but at night the cemetery takes on a much spookier vibe.
+Some visitors have reported seeing ghostly figures among the tombstones, hearing whispers and feeling cold drafts even when the air is still.
 Paranormal enthusiasts often visit to investigate the strange phenomena.

 Haunt factor: Medium-High.
 While cemeteries naturally evoke a sense of the macabre, Mountain View’s history and ghost sightings make it especially spooky.

-The San Francisco Bay Area, with its foggy landscapes and storied past, offers plenty of haunted spots to explore.
-Whether you believe in ghosts or not, visiting these eerie locations is sure to be a thrilling and unforgettable experience.
-So this Halloween season, if you’re brave enough, take a tour through the Bay Area’s haunted history—you might just encounter something that goes bump in the night.
+The San Francisco Bay Area offers plenty of haunted spots to explore.
+Whether you believe in ghosts or not, visiting these eerie locations is sure to be a thrilling experience.
+So this Halloween season, if you’re brave enough, take a tour through the Bay Area’s haunted history.

 Written by Ryan Estol